unix14/Android-GiphySearch/README.md

 The library will start by showing the trending GIFs then allow the user to search through Giphy's vast amount of animations.

-GIFs are automatically played when the user scrolls through them, then, when the user clicks a GIF, it will be downloaded and the resulting `file://` URI will be returned to your `Activity`.
+GIFs are automatically played when the user scrolls through them, then, when the user clicks a GIF, it will be downloaded and the resulting `https://` URL will be returned to your `Activity`, unless you specified `downloadFile(true)` then it will return `file://` URI to your `Activity`.

 The library is extremely easy to implement, as shown below.
 Enjoy all the GIFs!